Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Equations of motion

 From Eqs.~\eqref{eq:change_of_angular_momentum_total_1} and \eqref{eq:change_of_angular_momentum_total}, we see that

-and in the limit of point masses (i.e., $\vec{r}_{\rm a} = \vec{r}_{\rm d}=0$), $\dot{J}_{\rm orb,rf}=0$, thus Eq.~\eqref{eq:change_of_angular_momentum_total} reduces to Eq.\eqref{eq:angular_momentum_parametrization} as expected.
+and in the limit of point masses (i.e., $\vec{r}_{\rm acc} = \vec{r}_{\rm don}=0$), $\dot{J}_{\rm orb,rf}=0$, thus Eq.~\eqref{eq:change_of_angular_momentum_total} reduces to Eq.\eqref{eq:angular_momentum_parametrization} as expected.

-The classical point-mass approximation represents a scenario where mass ejection and accretion are isotropic, making Eq.\eqref{eq:angular_momentum_parametrization} well suited for studying MT via isotropic winds but inappropriate for MT via RLOF.
-During RLOF, the donor star loses mass anisotropically via the $L_1$ point.
-The accretor also gains mass anisotropically in the case of direct accretion, while the situation becomes more complex when an accretion disk is involved.
-Consequently, even in fully conservative MT ($\beta =1$), total mass is conserved while orbital angular momentum can still evolve due to these anisotropies (as shown in Fig.~\ref{fig:angular_momentum_evolution} and discussed in Sect.~\ref{sec:seven}).
-Therefore, Eq.~\eqref{eq:change_of_angular_momentum_total} provides a more comprehensive framework for modeling orbital angular momentum evolution in systems undergoing RLOF.
+We emphasize that for isotropic ejection and accretion (i.e., $\vec{r}_{\rm acc} = \vec{r}_{\rm don}=0$), $J_{\rm orb}$ is an integral of motion both in fully conservative MT ($\beta =1$) and in the non-conservative case if the ejected mass carries no net AM ($\gamma = 0$).
+However, the orbital evolution differs because, when $\beta < 1$, the total system mass varies, even though the orbital AM does not.
+Essentially, $\gamma = 0$ represents an idealized scenario in which the total mass of the system varies in such a way that it does not carry away net AM; such an example would be an isotropic wind originating from the system's center of mass.
+In this set-up, the orbital AM can evolve only if mass is lost from the system\footnote{Perturbations arising from other physical processes, such as gravitational waves, can remove orbital AM without mass loss from the system.
+Such perturbations are beyond the scope of this paper.}.
+However, mass can be lost from the system without removing AM ($\gamma = 0$).
 Finally, the derivation of Eq.~\eqref{eq:change_of_angular_momentum_total} is independent of the prescription of the mass-loss rate.

-We emphasize that for isotropic ejection and accretion (i.e., $\vec{r}_{\rm a} = \vec{r}_{\rm d}=0$), $J_{\rm orb}$ is an integral of motion both in fully conservative MT ($\beta =1$) and in the non-conservative case if the ejected mass carries no net angular momentum ($\gamma = 0$).
-However, the orbital evolution differs because, when $\beta < 1$, the total system mass varies, even though the orbital angular momentum does not.
-Essentially, $\gamma = 0$ represents an idealized scenario in which the total mass of the system varies in such a way that it does not carry away net angular momentum; such an example would be an isotropic wind originating from the system's center of mass.
-In this set-up, the orbital angular momentum can evolve only if mass is lost from the system.
-However, mass can be lost from the system without removing angular momentum ($\gamma = 0$).
-We note that perturbations arising from other physical processes, such as gravitational waves, can remove orbital angular momentum without mass loss from the system.

-\subsection{Phase-dependent Mass Transfer Rate}
+\subsection{Phase-dependent mass transfer rate}

-In a circular binary with synchronously rotating stars, the Roche lobe radius is phase-independent, and it is given in good approximation by the fit of \cite{eggleton1983approximations},
+In a circular binary with synchronously rotating stars, the Roche lobe radius is phase-independent, and it is given in good approximation by the fit of \cite{1983ApJ...268..368E},